paulrougieux/eu_cbm_hat/README.md

                  .merge(state, 'left', on = index) # Join the age information .merge(classifiers, 'left', on = index) # Join the classifiers
                  )

+### Further process the output

+Instantiate a runner object.
+Note: this can be done after a model run, once the model has been run, no need to re-run the model at this point, since the output has been saved to the `eu_cbm_data/output` directory.
+The `runner.post_processor` method will read data from that directory.

+    from eu_cbm_hat.core.continent import continent
+    runner = continent.combos['reference'].runners['LU'][-1]

+Compute the Net Annual Increment (NAI)

+    nai_lu = runner.post_processor.nai.df_agg(["status"])

+Compute harvest expected and provided,

+    runner.post_processor.harvest.expected_provided("year")

+Compute the sink.

+    runner.post_processor.sink.df_agg("year")

+The above post processing methods can be computed for one country individually.
+They can also be computed for all countries together and saved in a parquet file for further analysis and comparison between different scenario combinations.
+For a given scenario such as "reference", save all post processing output for all countries to parquet files.
+This function implements all post processing steps.

+    >>> from eu_cbm_hat.post_processor.agg_combos import save_agg_combo_output
+    >>> save_agg_combo_output("reference")

+Further checks for information:

+- Check wood density and bark fraction in all countries:

+        from eu_cbm_hat.post_processor.agg_combos import get_df_all_countries
+        wood_density_bark_all = get_df_all_countries(
+            combo_name="reference",
+            runner_method_name="post_processor.wood_density_bark_frac"
+        )

 ### Testing